lincc-frameworks/MWGaia-DN_Introductory_School/README.md

 ## Getting Started

-You can follow along with this demo by creating your own local environment, or accessing the LINCC azure JupyterHub.
+You can follow along with this demo by creating your own local environment, or accessing the LINCC-hub (a shared cloud-hosted JupyterHub).

 ### Local installation